Thule Chariot Cross 2 with Jogging Kit Review

 Run-Ability

-The Cross 2 is a better than the average option for jogging.
+The Cross 2 is better than the average for jogging.

 This stroller has a fixed front wheel is easy to use with adjustable tracking that works with the turn of a dial.
 The adjustable handlebar and suspension increase run-ability by improving the runner's biomechanics which should lead to less fatigue and overall effort related to pushing while running.